Eitan-Sprejer/multi-judge-interpretability/docs/apart_project_proposal.md

 * Architectural comparison results (MoJ, self-bias analysis)
 * Comprehensive interpretability analysis (partial dependence plots, feature importance)
 * Complete paper draft with all experimental results

+**Milestone 4: Paper Submission**

+Description: Finish the paper, with the feedback from Narmeen and Apart.

+Target Completion Date: August 22th, 2025

+Key Deliverables:
 * Submission to NeurIPS Interpretability Workshop

 ### Anything else you would like us to know about?